meltyourface/blank/posts/Academy-Award-nominated/Occult-Influence-on-Academy-Awards-and-Filmmaking-Symbolism/index.md

 In the realm of the esoteric, symbolism plays a crucial role in dissemination of knowledge.
 Artists, authors, and filmmakers throughout history have utilized these symbols to convey a deeper, more profound meaning within their work.
 By examining the history of such symbolic practices, we can uncover the intricate web of connections between film and the occult.

-Consider the prevalence of certain recurring themes and archetypes: the Monomyth or the Hero's Journey, rebirth, transformation, and the battle between good and evil.
+**Consider the prevalence of certain recurring themes and archetypes**: the Monomyth or the Hero's Journey, rebirth, transformation, and the battle between good and evil.
 These concepts resonate with an audience because they embody elements of the collective unconscious, a term coined by Jungian psychology.
 By addressing such archetypes, filmmakers have the opportunity to unearth profound insights and influence the collective consciousness.

 ### Chapter 3: The Hidden Influence of the Occult on Filmmaking